google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

     const pixels = imageData.data;

 At this point the `pixels` variable is a `Uint8ClampedArray` with a length of `width * height * 4`.
-The data is arranged so that every pixel in the image, starting at the top-left and working left to right, top to bottom, has 4 bytes of data.
-The bytes represent the amounts of red, green and blue as well as the alpha, or transparency.
+Every array element is one byte and every four elements in the array represents the color of one pixel.
+Each of the four elements represents amount of red, green, blue, and alpha (transparency) in that order.
+The pixels are ordered starting from the top-left corner and working left to right and top to bottom.

     pixels[0] = red value for pixel 0
     pixels[1] = green value for pixel 0